prayag17/JellySkin/README.md

 <div align="center">
 <h1>JellySkin</h1>
 <h2>This uses Netflix Sans from the official netflix CSS.
 If I am violating any copyright agrement then please don't ban this repo but make an issue for it.</h2>
 <h3>Use 67% or 70% zoom in web browser for better experience</h3>
-<h4>Warning: This css is only for Jellyfin 10.6.X.<br>
-Note: Finally!!
+<h4>Note: Finally!!
 This CSS is fully supported now in Firefox and other browsers, but it may not have the blur features instead it would be barkened as firefox doesn't have backdrop-filter CSS tag supported, to use that you might have to manually enable the backdrop filter.
 I have given a way at the bottom and <strong>if you are using firefox your performace might get worse</strong>.</h4>
 </div>
 <br>
 This is JellySkin.
 Netflix Sans are used as the default fonts but if it is not applied in every area then please make a new issue.